19 Must-Follow Mental Health Influencers on Instagram!

 - Commissions are open

-Marcela uses raw honest depictions in her artwork to take a stand in support of body acceptance.
-She clearly has talent.
-Her illustrations are a nice change up from your typical content.
+Marcela’s artworks present raw and honest depictions that take a stand in support of body acceptance.
+She is clearly talented, and her illustrations are a welcome departure from typical content.

 Conclusion